.NET MAUI (RC2) New Features – Release Candidate 2

 .NET MAUI is Microsoft’s new cross-platform Framework and will allow the creation of desktop and mobile applications based on C# like its predecessor.

-.NET MAUI stands out for its ability to (macOS, Android and Windows) into a single API.
+.NET MAUI stands out for its ability to unify APIs from different platforms (macOS, Android and Windows) into a single API.
 This will allow developers to have a unified and more comfortable experience while providing great control over all the functions of each platform.

 Microsoft explains how .NET MAUI works in 3 sections: